Judge blocks federal executions; administration appeals

 Critics argue that the government is creating an unnecessary and manufactured urgency for political gain.
 The developments are also likely to add a new front to the national conversation about criminal justice reform in the lead-up to the 2020 elections.

 Because of coronavirus concerns, Bonowitz said his group, Death Penalty Action, wasn’t encouraging others to show up.
-No more than a few dozen protesters were expected to join him.
+No more than a few dozen protesters were expected to join him, and they were all being told to wear masks, he said.

 “It’s symbolic,” Bonowitz said about the protests.
 “We are just here to say that this is wrong.”